JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query "{isDeviceOnlyAuthSupported:isDeviceOnlyAuthSupported,isDisabled:isDisabled,isFallbackPublicClient:isFallbackPublicClient,keyCredentials:keyCredentials,nativeAuthenticationApisEnabled:nativeAuthenticationApisEnabled,notes:notes,optionalClaims:optionalClaims}" `
 ```

-The notes documented that the initial compromise began with a phished user and an authenticated session obtained after MFA had already been satisfied.
+The `notes` property carried a value written during the incident, confirming the application had been touched.

 > ![Legacy Application Entry Evidence](evidence/02-legacy-app-entry.png)
->
-> *Highlighted: the `notes` metadata documents the initial access method associated with the compromised user session.*
+> *Highlighted: the `notes` property on the legacy application, redacted.
+Its presence confirms the application was modified during the incident.*

-**What I concluded:** the attacker did not begin by compromising an Azure resource.
-The foothold originated from a human identity, and stale ownership of the legacy application turned that user-session compromise into an application-security incident.
+**Finding:** the flagged application was confirmed and its identifier obtained.
+The `notes` property established that it had been modified, but not how.
+Per the incident briefing, entry came through a phished user whose session was stolen after MFA had been satisfied, which is consistent with the absence of alerts in the sign-in logs.

 ---

-## 2. Escalate - Long-Lived Client Secret
+## 2. Escalate

-I inspected the legacy application's password credentials.
+A stolen session expires.
+If the attacker intended to persist, a credential on the application is the mechanism that would outlast it, so I inspected the legacy application's password credentials.

 ```powershell
 az ad app show `